Create a Future-Fit Culture

 What does it mean to be true to yourself?

-Not in a heady, theoretical, impression-management driven way but an in-use, walk-the-talk without too much talk, put into purposeful practice every day?
+Not in a heady, theoretical, impression-management driven way but an in-use, walk-the-talk — without too much talk — put into purposeful practice every day.

-A pragmatic way to bring this practice to life is to recognise what you personally value about yourself, named by you, in words that are meaningful to you, and bringing those qualities into your actions and interactions more consistently.
+Recognise what you personally value about yourself, named by you, in words that are meaningful to you

 Just to be crystal clear, I’m not talking about the ‘culture as shared values’ nonsense where organisations pretend that a nice neat list of words whisked up in a workshop has somehow magically transformed their culture.
-2
+3

 So how to do that?